Church of the Redeemer History

 The Sunday immediately following Hurricane Katrina, Father Roberts held services, including the Eucharist, on the grounds of the destroyed church and bell tower.
 The spirit of our church community would not give up.
 Property was purchased on Popps Ferry Road for the new church, DeMiller Hall was being restored, and services were held at North Bay Elementary School.
 On Easter Sunday 2007, we moved back into DeMiller Hall and used it as our sanctuary until our present building was completed.

-The congregation occupied the new church building on Popps Ferry Road on the Wednesday evening before Thanksgiving of 2010.
+The congregation moved into the new church building on Popps Ferry Road on the Wednesday evening before Thanksgiving of 2010.
 Many parts of the building were constructed from recovered wood and glass from the beachfront churches.
 Life began anew in a space designed to celebrate memories of our past and to explore a new future together.